 If you're up early enough, you can see London's streets blissfully empty.
 By 11am, the masses are out.
 There are no tubes, buses or trams running, but if you can get into town by walking, cycle hire, taxi or your own transport, here are some of the things you'll be rewarded with.

-CHURCH SERVICES: Take a look at the services at Westminster Cathedral, Westminster Abbey, St Martin-in-the Fields and St Paul's Cathedral.
+CHURCH SERVICES: Take a look at the services at Westminster Cathedral, Westminster Abbey and St Paul's Cathedral.
 Of course, churches all over London will run services on Christmas Day; check with your local for details.
 From 7am

 PETER PAN CUP: Every year, a group of hardy swimmers takes to the icy depths of Hyde Park's Serpentine, in pursuit of the Peter Pan Cup.
 You can't take part unless you're a member of the Serpentine Swimming Club (and really, would you want to?), but you can drop by and offer your support from the safety of dry land and the warmth of actual clothing.
 Find out more about the history of the Peter Pan Cup here.
 Free to watch, just turn up, from 9am